rcorless/rcorless.github.io/index.md

 <H4> Books </H4>
 <OL>
+ <LI> <A HREF="https://epubs.siam.org/doi/book/10.1137/1.9781611977509"> Computational Discovery on Jupyter, at The SIAM Bookstore online </A> </LI> by myself and Neil Calkin and Eunice Chan.
 <LI> <a href="https://www.springer.com/us/book/9783030816971"> Maple in Mathematics Education and Research </a> an edited 2021 volume containing selected papers from the <a href="https://de.maplesoft.com/mapleconference/2020/"> Maple Conference 2020 </a>.
 Videos of talks still available at that link. </LI>
 <LI> <a href="https://www.springer.com/us/book/9781493990504"> Algorithms and Complexity in Mathematics, Epistemology and Science (ACMES) </a> An edited 2019 volume containing papers from the <a href="http://acmes.org/">Computational Discovery/Computational Epistemology conferences </a></LI>
 <LI> <a href="http://www.nfillion.com/">Nic Fillion </a> and I wrote <a href="https://www.springer.com/gp/book/9781461484523">“A Graduate Introduction to Numerical Methods, From the Viewpoint of Backward Error Analysis”</a> together for 2013.
 Here are some excerpts from <a href="http://www.bookmetrix.com/detail_full/book/0b3312d9-f0a9-4fe1-b700-37c52a50220d#reviews"> reviews of the book </a></LI>